bloated betta

 Tank Size

-You can prevent bloat from affecting your betta fish by ensuring that his tank environment is suitable and safe for him.
-Feed your betta a high-quality diet of betta fish pellets, and be sure to include plenty of live, freeze-dried, and frozen meat protein too.
+Ensure the tank environment is suitable and safe for your pet, feed your betta a high-quality diet of betta pellets, and be sure to include plenty of live, freeze-dried, and frozen meat protein too.
+Keep on top of tank maintenance to keep the water quality pristine, and be sure to replace spent filter media when required.

 Sharing is caring!